r-ramos2/Comprehensive-Guide-to-Deploying-a-CloudFormation-Stack-on-AWS/README.md

 ---

 ## Conclusion
-This guide provides three methods to deploy a LAMP stack on AWS: CloudFormation, Terraform, and AWS CLI.
+This guide provides three methods to deploy a **LAMP stack** on **AWS**: CloudFormation, Terraform, and AWS CLI.
 Each approach is aligned to deploy the same stack, ensuring consistency across deployment strategies.
 Choose the one that best suits your workflow and requirements.

 ---